Cynthia owns a beautiful red betta fish. She enjoys sharing fish-care tips for these wonderful pets.

-Betta fish seem to be a very common pet for small children, and adults alike, since they are often used as prizes for carnival and fair games.
-They really require little maintenance as far as fish tanks go.
-The tank can be rather small, and still be a wonderful habitat for a Betta.
-My Betta fish came to me in the form of a birthday gift a few years ago.
-Dubbed 'Red Fishy' by my son, he has been a wonderful addition to our family.
-Taking on a betta fish as a pet should not be concerning.
-They are easily cared for and very resilient fish.
-I will show you how to properly clean a fish tank in under 15 minutes.
-Taking the guesswork out of the fish tank cleaning process may just help you decide to take on a betta fish as a pet.
-They really are low maintenance, and make a great first pet for children who need to learn the responsibility of pet ownership without taking on a larger pet like a cat or a dog.
+Betta fish seem to be a very common pet for small children and adults alike.
+Due to the betta's nature, the tank can be rather small and still be a wonderful habitat for them.
+My betta fish came to me in the form of a birthday gift a few years ago.
+Dubbed "Red Fishy" by my son, he has been a wonderful addition to our family.
+Taking on a betta should not be overly concerning as these fish are easily cared for and very resilient.

+In this article, I will show you how to properly clean a fish tank in under 15 minutes.
+By taking the guesswork out of the fish tank cleaning process, I may just help you decide to take on a betta fish as a pet.
+They make a great first pet for children who need to learn the responsibility of pet ownership without taking on a larger pet like a cat or a dog.

 Cleaning a betta fish tank is extremely easy.
 You will need:

 - Fresh water (allowed to sit out in open air for 24–48 hours)

 - A bowl to hold the accessories